 It’s worth mentioning that if you book this hotel through our Virtuoso luxury travel concierge, you will benefit from free gifts, room upgrades, early check-in, and late check-out, and complimentary breakfast on that lovely terrace.

-As you arrive, you may recognize the Casino in Beaulieu as one of the locations for the 1988 film “Dirty Rotten Scoundrels”, where Beaulieu-sur-Mer was depicted in the film as Beaumont-sur-Mer.
+Hotel Royal Riviera is just 30 minutes drive from Nice airport, so is easy to get to.
+As you arrive, you may recognize the Casino in Beaulieu-sur-Mer as one of the locations for the 1988 film “Dirty Rotten Scoundrels”, where Beaulieu-sur-Mer was depicted in the film as Beaumont-sur-Mer.
 Today, this small town, situated conveniently around the corner from Nice, remains as elegant and stylish as it ever was.

-I particularly love this location because of the little path that winds around the waterfront of the St-Jean-Cap-Ferrat peninsula.
-You can walk for miles, with the sea sloshing to one side of you and expensive mansions to the other and you can access this path directly from the pool area of the Hotel Royal Riviera.
+I particularly love the location of Hotel Royal Riviera because it is connected to a little pathway that winds around the waterfront of the St-Jean-Cap-Ferrat peninsula.
+You step down the staircase around the corner from the Hotel Royal Riviera pool, and you can walk for miles and miles, with the sea sloshing to one side of you and luxurious mansions to the other.

 Style & Character

 The foyer of the Hotel Royal Riviera is stylish and airy, and glass doors lead out onto the gardens, which offer an inviting tropical paradise.

 Beyond days lounging by the pool, one of the biggest joys at this hotel is taking breakfast on the vast terrace that overlooks the pool and sea framed by palms and banana trees.
 You are also right by the sea if you get a seat at the end.
 This has to be the nicest venue for breakfast in the South of France.